Wikia/CharacterEscapes/README.md

 Another solution is to apply the modification given in the discussion of [[bugzilla:1310|bug #1310]].

 ##Writing Extensions that Use Character Escapes
-If you would like your extension to make use of character escapes, the class CharacterEscapes contains two static functions for replacing characters with escapes (<tt>CharacterEscapes::charEsc()</tt>) and replacing escapes with characters (<tt>CharacterEscapes::charUnesc()</tt>).
+If you would like your extension to make use of character escapes, the class CharacterEscapes contains two static functions for replacing characters with escapes (`CharacterEscapesHooks::charEsc()`) and replacing escapes with characters (`CharacterEscapesHooks::charUnesc()`).